michelesr/thesis/src/mvaa.md

 interactive script is running, then runs `apt` to install the required packages and `rm` to remove useless files from apt cache and lists.
-Once the required packages are installed, it creates the `latex` user and the `/code/` directory in the filesystem root, setting latex as its owner.
-Finally it sets `latex` as the default user and `/code` as the default working directory.
+Once the required packages are installed, it creates the `latex` user and the `/code/` directory in the filesystem root, setting `latex` as its owner.
+Finally it sets `latex` as the default user and `/code/` as the default working directory.

-The `latex` user is created in order to avoid using root for processing latex, in fact if the root is used the created files (such as the produced document) are owned by the root user, that is an unwanted behaviour.
+The reason behind the running of the `latex` command as `latex` user is correlated to the ownership of the files generated from LaTeX processing.
+Inside the environment, the `latex` user has `1000` as UID (User Identifier) and GID (Group Identifier), that are usually the default values for a desktop user in Unix-like operating systems.
+This trick made the generated files directly accessible from the host system user after the compilation.
+If for some reason different UID or GID are required, they can be set in the Dockerfile modifying the `adduser` instruction:

+    RUN adduser latex --uid UID --gid GID --shell /bin/bash

+Once a Dockerfile for the image has been defined, it can be reused in every operating system running Docker, with the guarantee that the produced effects are always the same (with the exception of kernel dependent behaviours).

 ### A layered approach

 The Dockerfile for the previous image was built using `debian:8` image as base.
-Instead of distributing an image as standalone, Docker use a smart layered approach.
-For every instruction of the Dockerfile, it adds a layer to the base image, then these layer are cataloged using a hash algorithm.
-The final image is built overlapping all the layers, allowing the reuse of those to build other images if necessary.
+Instead of distributing an image as standalone, Docker use a smart layered
+approach: for every instruction of the Dockerfile, it adds a layer to the base image, then these layer are cataloged using a hash algorithm.
+The final image is built overlapping all the layers, allowing the reuse of these to build other images if necessary.
+For example, if the above Dockerfile user is modified, only the layers after their modification are rebuilt.
+Also if another image that use `debian:8` as base is built or pulled, the `debian:8` layers are reused.
+This approach provides a significant boost of build speed and reduction of disk usage.

 ### Running containers as daemons

-Containers can also used to run daemon applications, such as web servers.
+Containers can be also used to run daemon applications, such as web servers.
 For example, to run *Gogs*, a Git Service Application for the software versioning written in *Go*, the command is: